Gogo1951/Open-Sesame/README.md

 ### How It Works

-AutoOpenItems looks for items on a whitelist (containers that meet the above stated criteria), and runs a "UseContainerItem" on those items to open them as soon as they land in your inentory.
+AutoOpenItems looks for items on a whitelist (containers that meet the above stated criteria), and runs a "UseContainerItem" on those items to open them as soon as they land in your inventory.

 - https://wowpedia.fandom.com/wiki/API_C_Container.UseContainerItem